AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-03-23-Making-of-Behind-the-Canvas.md

 </script>
 <p></p>

-And that's it, I think that covers all bases for the main portion of the sketch!
-Next let's have a look at how scaling and resizing is handled.

-<h2>Handling scaling and resizing</h2>
+And that should cover all bases for the main portion of the sketch!
+I won't go into too much detail on the patterns, but for hexagonal grids you can find my tutorial on them <a href='https://gorillasun.de/blog/A-guide-to-Hexagonal-Grids-in-P5JS'>here</a>, as well an OpenProcessing sketch on the main pattern <a href='https://openprocessing.org/sketch/1483294'>here</a>.

+<h2>A note on preserving sketch determinism</h2>

+This is an aspect of the sketch where you really have to make sure that everything is done correctly.
+Having a few fxhash sketches under my belt, I've had a good amount of practice with this, but I still do get some situations where I have to scratch my head for a bit before I can figure out what's wrong.

-Scaling and resizing the sketch was one of the more difficult hurdles to overcome.
-An important factor to consider here, is how we tie the window dimensions into the random elements of the sketch, oftentimes I make a random call within a for loop that depends on the width or height of the window, which is not something that should be done if you intend to preserve the determinism of the sketch.
-I intend to discuss this at length in an upcoming blog post, but I will give a few examples of things that can't be done:
+For example, I oftentimes make a random call within a for loop that depends on a variable that, well, varies over the course of the sketch, increasing or decreasing the number of random calls that are being made.
+This naturally breaks the determinism of the sketch.
+I intend to discuss this specific issue at length in an upcoming blog post, but I will give a few examples of things that should be avoided:

 <pre><code>rand = random(W/5, W/2)
 </code></pre>